-Each new employer who is required to withhold North Carolina income tax must obtain a withholding identification number from the Department by filing Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Machinery and Equipment Tax.
-The identification number will be used on all reports and correspondence concerning withholding.
+Each new employer who is required to withhold State income tax must obtain a North Carolina withholding identification number from the Department by filing Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Other Taxes and Service Charge.
+The withholding identification number will be used on all reports and correspondence concerning withholding taxes.
 Amounts withheld are considered held in trust until paid to the Department.
 Due dates for reporting and paying the tax depends on the amount of tax withheld each month.
 Employers withholding less than \$250 per month report and pay the tax quarterly.
 Employers who average withholding of at least \$250 but less than \$2,000 per month report and pay monthly.
-Employers who average withholding \$2,000 or more per month make payments on the dates federal deposits are required and file quarterly reports.
+Employers who average withholding of \$2,000 or more per month make payments on the dates federal deposits are required and file quarterly reports.
+Your initial filing frequency is determined by your average monthly withholding as indicated on Form NC-BR.
+You must continue on that basis until the Department authorizes a change to a new filing frequency.
+You must continue on the same filing frequency until written authorization to change is received from the Department.